GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 ## Visualization
 Provides a visual representation of the final output, highlighting strategic locations for hospital construction to assist in effective planning and development.

 ## Contributors
 - Prajjwal Sanskar
 - Manish Gayen
 - Sayandeep Pal
 - Srijan Pradhan

+If you wish to collaborate to perform a similar task for a different location, please contact the authors via mail.